Back to all posts

 This is your final chance to catch errors before your cards go to print, so don’t rush it.
 Carefully review the digital proof.
 Check every detail: look for typos in your name, email, or phone number.
 Verify that your logo is sharp and all design elements are aligned correctly.
 It’s a great idea to have a colleague give it a once-over, too; a fresh pair of eyes can spot something you missed.
 Your business card reflects your professionalism, and taking the time to proofread carefully ensures it makes the best possible impression.

-Foil Edge Cards vs. Other Premium Options
+How Do Foil Edge Cards Compare to Other Premium Finishes?

 When you’re ready to move beyond standard business cards, you’ll find a lot of exciting finishes to choose from.
 Foil edges are a fantastic option, but they’re not the only way to add a premium touch.
 Finishes like Spot UV and embossing create different effects, and understanding the distinction will help you pick the perfect one for your brand.